 Rona Kilmer, director of engineering at Kenzan will be joining General Assembly in Denver on January 29 to moderate a panel on careers in web development.
 But before she does that, our People and Culture team sat down with Rona to learn about her career evolution in hopes that it will inspire many more to embark on a career in development.

 How did you get into computer science/development?

-What kind of projects do back end developers work on at Kenzan?
+What kind of projects do you work on at Kenzan?

 What’s been your favorite project?
 Why?

-What qualities do you think make you a good back end developer?
+What qualities do you think make you a good Director of Engineering?

 Where did you learn your skills?